devgaganin/DRM-Libs-by-devgagan/Readme.md

 # Must Read this !
-FREE DRM DOWNLOADER LIBS for EVERYTYPE of Protected Content Exists
+FREE DRM DOWNLOADER LIBS for EVERYTYPE of DRM Protected Content that Exists

 Hello!
 I am Gagan i will create and upload a DRM lib folder everyday with proper guide pdf / readme.md file